charisma, uniqueness, nerve, talent; amanda lepore is legendary (and on tinder) | read | i-D

-Lepore is a hybrid femme fatale, spliced together from the sass of Jessica Rabbit, the sexuality of Jayne Mansfield and the wiggle and womanliness of Marilyn Monroe, when she moves -- even walking down a corridor - she would make Salome drop her veils and Caligula blush with envy.
-She stands splendid in spike-heeled Louboutins wearing an Agent Provocateur triptych of basque, knickers and corset like she's ready to perform a strip tease at any moment, her waist constricted to a hairs breadth from that of a barbie doll.
-Her lithe long limbs are vajazzled with a splattering of diamante and lace, whilst her coiffure and visage are expertly powder puffed, primped and lacquered into place, there is no room for error here and nothing -- not even the tiniest of hairs -- is allowed to waft out of place.
+Lepore is a hybrid femme fatale, spliced together from the sass of Jessica Rabbit, the sexuality of Jayne Mansfield, and the wiggle and womanliness of Marilyn Monroe, when she moves — even walking down a corridor — she would make Salome drop her veils and Caligula blush with envy.
+She stands splendid in spike-heeled Louboutins wearing an Agent Provocateur triptych of basque, knickers, and corset like she's ready to perform a strip tease at any moment, her waist constricted to a hairs breadth from that of a barbie doll.
+Her lithe long limbs are vajazzled with a splattering of diamante and lace, while her coiffure and visage are expertly powder puffed, primped, and lacquered into place.
+There is no room for error here and nothing — not even the tiniest of hairs — is allowed to waft out of place.

-Amanda transitioned in her teens, and found infamy dancing with Michael Alig's New York Club Kids through the late 80s and early 90s, before being lionised by the fashion world thanks to photographers including Terry Richardson, Steven Klein and David LaChapelle.
+Amanda transitioned in her teens, and found infamy dancing with Michael Alig's New York Club Kids through the late 80s and early 90s before being lionized by the fashion world thanks to photographers including Terry Richardson, Steven Klein, and David LaChapelle.
 It is her ongoing collaboration with LaChapelle that has sealed her plastic/fantastic image into legend forevermore.
-Be it snorting diamonds with a perfectly manicured nail, spanking Courtney Love in a Betty Page style S&M scene, having her vagina tattooed, kneeling as a human table for Marky Mark's pizza boy or recreating Andy Warhol's iconic portraits of Elizabeth Taylor and Marilyn Monroe -- their work together is seminal -- this is a master producing his best work with his ultimate muse.
+Be it snorting diamonds with a perfectly manicured nail, spanking Courtney Love in a Betty Page style S&M scene, having her vagina tattooed, kneeling as a human table for Marky Mark's pizza boy, or recreating Andy Warhol's iconic portraits of Elizabeth Taylor and Marilyn Monroe, their work together is seminal.
+This is a master producing his best work with his ultimate muse.
 He even made her into a highly collectible Swatch watch.

 Amanda, you look sensational.